 Obtain evidence of the scene of the truck accident.
 Documentation may include photographs of your car, the truck, and other details, including street signs, road conditions, and injuries.
 Additionally, write down all the details you can remember about the accident.

 If you are physically able, obtain the names and contact information of any witnesses to the accident.
-Your attorney uses the information obtained from witnesses to strengthen your claim and support your version of events.
+Your lawyer uses the information obtained from witnesses to strengthen your claim and support your version of events.

 Contact an Attorney

-Contact a qualified personal injury attorney as soon as possible to discuss your options.
+Contact a qualified attorney as soon as possible to discuss your options.
 You may receive initial settlement offers that may be tempting in the wake of your mounting medical bills and lost wages.
 However, these initial offers likely fail to capture the actual value of your case.
 Accepting any settlement offer before you know the extent of your injuries and damages only hurts you in the long run.
-Completing these essential steps helps your personal injury attorney build a solid case on your behalf and negotiate for what you truly deserve.
+Completing these essential steps helps your attorney build a solid case on your behalf and negotiate for what you truly deserve.

 How Are Truck Accidents Different from Other Accidents?